 Trim any excess fat off the chicken thighs and season all over with 1 teaspoon of the salt and ½ teaspoon of the black pepper.
 Place the seasoned thighs, skin-side-down in the hot oil and sear on both sides, about 3-4 minutes per side.

 Add the onions, celery, and mushrooms to the pan and continue to cook, stirring occasionally, until the vegetables are soft and have released some of their moisture.
 Add the remaining teaspoon each of salt and pepper to the pan, the chicken stock, and carrots.
 Bring to a boil and then reduce to a low boil.

 Cook for 1 hour, occasionally skimming any fat or foam off the top of the broth.

-After 1 hour, remove the chicken from the pot and let sit until it is cook enough to touch.
+After 1 hour, remove the chicken from the pot and let sit until it is cool enough to touch.

-Remove the chicken meat off the bones.
-Shred it into bite size pieces and return to the pot and discard skin and bones.
+Remove the chicken meat from the bones and shred it into bite size pieces and return to the pot.
+Discard skin and bones.

 To make your dumplings, combine the flour, baking powder, and salt in a bowl and whisk to combine.
 Add the butter, milk, and herbs to the bowl and mix until just combined.

 Reduce the stock to a low boil and drop dumpling dough (approx. 3 tablespoons of dough each) into the hot broth.
 Cook for 10 minutes and then cover and cook an additional 10 minutes (make sure your flame is on low at this point).
 Do not open the cover during this time to allow the dumplings to cook (steam) properly without any steam escaping from the pot.
 After 10 minutes, test one dumpling to ensure they are cooked through the center.